-1The student may file a appeal or writing with the Complaints Coordinator with a copy to the Head of Department
+The student keeps the application with the Complaints Coordinator with a copy to the Head of Department.

 Which form do I use?

 Always speak to your tutor, Programme Manager (PM) or Programme Leader (PL) to see if you are eligible